harness/developer-hub/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/snyk-scans.md

 1. Add a [codebase connector](/docs/continuous-integration/use-ci/codebase-configuration/create-and-configure-a-codebase/) to your pipeline that points to the repository you want to scan.

-2. Add a Security Tests or Build stage to your pipeline
+2. Add a Security Tests or Build stage to your pipeline.

 3. Go to the Overview tab of the stage.
 Under **Shared Paths**, enter the following path: `/shared/customer_artifacts`